sublimemarch/so-you-just-learned/glossary.md

 #### [Rape Culture](https://en.wikipedia.org/wiki/Rape_culture): *A sociological concept used to describe a setting in which rape is pervasive and normalized due to societal attitudes about gender and sexuality.*
 ### S

-#### [Stereotype Threat](https://en.wikipedia.org/wiki/Stereotype_threat):  *A situational predicament in which people are or feel themselves to be at risk of conforming to stereotypes about their social group.*
 #### [Sealioning](http://simplikation.com/why-sealioning-is-bad/):  *The act of jumping into a discussion with demands for evidence and answers to questions.*
+#### [Second Shift](http://geekfeminism.wikia.com/wiki/Second_shift):  the workload women have over and above what men have.
+In mainstream society, women's second shift mostly consists of childcare, eldercare, and domestic labour.*
 #### [Sexual Harrassment](https://www.merriam-webster.com/dictionary/sexual%20harassment): *The uninvited and unwelcome verbal or physical behavior of a sexual nature especially by a person in authority toward a subordinate (such as an employee or student)*
+#### [Stereotype Threat](https://en.wikipedia.org/wiki/Stereotype_threat):  *A situational predicament in which people are or feel themselves to be at risk of conforming to stereotypes about their social group.*

 ### T